AaronRamsden/UCMatlabToolbox/README.md

 ### Australian Energy Market Operator (AEMO)

-The contents of the folder `Input Traces/` were sourced from the AEMO.
+The contents of the folder `input_traces/` were sourced from the AEMO.
 These files are publically available on the [AEMO website](https://www.aemo.com.au).

 ### Tim Holy